jp43/DockBox/README.rst

   * prepare_receptor4.py
   * vina

   The vina executable is available within the `AutoDock Vina <http://vina.scripps.edu/index.html>`_ package.
-See autodock 4 for other executables.
+See AutoDock 4 section for other executables.

 * **DOCK 6.5**